Molecular GNNs: Learning on Atoms and Bonds

 - Schütt, K. T., Kindermans, P.-J., Sauceda Felix, H. E., Chmiela, S., Tkatchenko, A., & Müller, K.-R. (2017).
 SchNet: A Continuous-Filter Convolutional Neural Network for Modeling Quantum Interactions.
 NeurIPS 2017 (SchNet: continuous-filter convolutions over interatomic distances for E(3)-invariant molecular property prediction).

 - Klicpera, J., Groß, J., & Günnemann, S. (2020).
 Directional Message Passing for Molecular Graphs.
-ICLR 2020 (DimeNet: adds bond angles to message passing, enabling chirality-aware representations beyond pure distances).
+ICLR 2020 (DimeNet: directional message passing over bond angles, recovering angular structure that a cutoff-distance model loses — bond angles alone are still reflection-invariant).

 - Liu, Y., Wang, L., Liu, M., Lin, Y., Zhang, X., Oztekin, B., & Ji, S. (2022).
 Spherical Message Passing for 3D Molecular Graphs.
 ICLR 2022 (SphereNet: extends DimeNet with torsion angles for full 3D geometry encoding).